kuehnd96/portfolio/ADR.md

 On the other hand I have been using AWS since 2021 and use this provider at work.
 A designed, coded, tested, and deployed my first Lambda function (C#) and really enjoyed the experience due to the tools, testability, and serverless environment.
 I could always use more experience in AWS since it could help me in my job.

 I have been waffling on this decision for weeks now but I have decided to use Azure.
 I will continue to get more experience in AWS through my job so I will balance the scale with some Azure for this side project.
 Diagrams are coming soon that will show what Azure offerings will be used; I have been thinking about this and doing a little research.

+### Web API Hosting

+After some research I am planning to host the API in an Azure Container App.
+This lines right up with the cloud native serverless approach to this project and it will keep costs low due to the auto-scaling offered with this resource type.
+I am not expecting a lot of traffic on this site but I still considering this initiative as a lesson in scaling things properly and keeping costs down when it comes to using the cloud.
+Plus, using Azure Container App comes with the added bonus of upping my docker game with the creation of a production and dev container docker files.

+At this point I don't see a risk or downside of going with Azure Container services.
+This doesn't mean that none exists, though.
+When I get to deploying my API to the cloud I will update this part of the ADR with any downsides that I find.